 This API gives you the ability to retrieve information about the structure of your bases and tables.
 Airtable has opened up its Metadata API.
 Accessing it currently requires a developer token, which you can request here.
 Unfortunately, Airtable has temporarily paused the creation of new developer tokens due to overwhelming interest.

 What's great about the Airtable API

 Before we get into our critiques of the Airtable API, we'll list some things that the Airtable API does really well.

 The Airtable API documentation

 Airtable's API documentation is great.
 When using the regular API, documentation will be dynamically generated for each of your bases.
 This makes the documentation far more personal and easier to understand because the names of your columns will be shown directly in the docs.
 Below is an example of Airtable's API personalization.

 Two other great features of Airtable's API are the value and call examples.
-The API docs pull data from existing records to showcase what values could be used for a specific parameter.
+The Airtable API documentation pulls data from existing records to showcase what values could be used for a specific parameter.
 Below you can see some parameter value examples based on the contents of your base.

-Call examples work in a similar fashion.
+Call examples work similarly.
 Using existing data from your base, an example API call is generated on the right-hand side of the docs, as shown below.

 Not every RESTful API has support for interacting with multiple entries.
 Fortunately, Airtable will allow up to 10 records for the create, update, and delete calls.

 The data formatting of the attachment field type